 L-1 Intracompany Transferee

-This example is a typical explanation for L-1 visa: If a software company in Turkey establishes a company in Delaware to expand to US-market, people in management positions can also be transferred to the US with the company.
-Then getting this visa would be really easy since the company also needs a management staff in the US.
+This example is a typical explanation for an L-1 visa: If a software company in Turkey establishes a company in Delaware to expand to US-market, people in management positions can also be transferred to the US with the company.
+Then getting this visa would be easy since the company also needs a management staff in the US.

 EB-1 Extraordinary Ability